Admiral-Chair/Neurodiversity_Political_Strategy/JRC_Board_of_Directors.md

 ![image](https://github.com/Admiral-Chair/Neurodiversity_Political_Strategy/blob/ae11f38eaa0bf9eb6f4a7c8b317a8ca138c01c02/Henry%20Slucki.jpg)

-Henry Slucki, is a very mysterious figure I have spent time trying to find info on, as his online presence is functionally non-existent.
-Henry is an elderly man who has quite a long history and perhaps even a tragic history as a [Jewish Holocaust Survivor](https://www.yiddishbookcenter.org/collections/oral-histories/interviews/woh-fi-0000372/henry-slucki-2013), this fact must be prefaced with the utmost clarifaction that my criticism of Henry Slucki have nothing to do with Judaism or some kind of anti-semitic conspiracy theory, because I actually like facts and reason.
-But I will call Henry somewhat hypocritical for being on the board of directors of JRC.
+Henry Slucki, is an elderly man who has quite a long history, and an undeniably tragic history, as he was a [Jewish Holocaust Survivor](https://www.yiddishbookcenter.org/collections/oral-histories/interviews/woh-fi-0000372/henry-slucki-2013).
+This fact must be prefaced with the utmost clarifaction that my criticism of Henry Slucki have nothing to do with Judaism or some kind of anti-semitic conspiracy theory, because I actually like facts and reason.
+But I will call Henry somewhat hypocritical for being on the board of directors of JRC while having both his politics and his particular life experiences.

+Career:

+Co-Host of a Radio Talk Show called "Access Unlimited" on (1985-?)

 # Thomas Brady